Infinite Banking vs Velocity Banking: Which One Actually Builds Wealth?

 Infinite banking provides significant tax advantages through tax-deferred growth and tax-free policy loans.
 Velocity banking provides limited tax benefits, though mortgage interest may be deductible.

-How do I know if I have enough discipline for these strategies?
+How do I know if I have enough discipline for this?

 If you consistently live within your means, save regularly, and have never defaulted on debt obligations, you likely have sufficient discipline.
 If you struggle with any of these areas, focus on basic financial management first.